-Barry Broe was appointed as the new Chief Executive Officer for NFRA and will commence on 6 January 2020.
+Mr Barry Broe was appointed as the new Chief Executive Officer of NFRA on 6 January 2020.

 Mr Broe has spent over 40 years in major projects, transport and public sector infrastructure delivery including over 17 years at executive and CEO level.
 His career includes direct national and international experience in rail, public transport and planning.

-Prior to NFRA, Barry held senior executive roles in the Queensland State Government.
-In 2012, Barry was appointed as Queensland Coordinator-General responsible for the development, assessment and approval of major infrastructure projects.
+Prior to NFRA, Mr Broe held senior executive roles in the Queensland State Government.
+In 2012, Mr Broe was appointed as Queensland Coordinator-General responsible for the development, assessment and approval of major infrastructure projects.

-Barry has held senior executive roles with Brisbane Infrastructure at BCC, Queensland Transport and Transport for London including leading the development of the London transport plan that supported the UK capital's successful bid for the 2012 Olympic Games.
+Mr Broe has held senior executive roles with Brisbane Infrastructure at Brisbane City Council, Queensland Transport and Transport for London including leading the development of the London transport plan that supported the UK capital's successful bid for the 2012 Olympic Games.

 General Manager - Andrew Hyles

-Having overseen the development of the Australian Government’s 20-Year Faster Rail Vision and creation of the National Faster Rail Agency, Andrew took up the position of General Manager Policy and Business Case Development with the Agency on 1 July 2019.
-Prior to this, Andrew held senior roles in rail policy and planning, air cargo security and transport economic reform in the Department of Infrastructure, Transport, Cities and Regional Development.
+Having overseen the development of the Australian Government’s 20-Year Faster Rail Plan and creation of the National Faster Rail Agency, Mr Andrew Hyles took up the position of General Manager Policy and Business Case Development with the Agency on 1 July 2019.
+Prior to this, Mr Hyles held senior roles in rail policy and planning, air cargo security and transport economic reform in the Department of Infrastructure, Transport, Regional Development and Communications.
 Past roles have also encompassed transport policy, major projects and program management, regulatory reform and motoring group policy advocacy.
-Andrew has a Bachelor of Applied Economics.
+Mr Hyles has a Bachelor of Applied Economics.